 Suan Lum Night Bazaar -- Just next to Lumphini Park, this sprawling shopping compound has been slated to be torn down for years, but things move slowly in Thailand, so it is still operating.
 The open-air food court is hardly Thai haute cuisine, but it's open from 6pm and costs little.
 Because it boasts a large central stage, you'll be serenaded by Thai rock bands who belt out deafening (and pretty tuneless) renditions of Western hits during your meal.
 Prepurchase food coupons (about 100B is enough) and choose from the many stalls.

 Siam Paragon Food Court -- Right at Siam BTS, this glitzy megamall doesn't just cater to big-brand boutique shoppers; downstairs, it has a host of low-cost diners, pastry shops, and ice-cream parlors, as well as classy restaurants.
 The cheaper food stalls have just about every type of fare, including Thai, Indian, Japanese, and Vietnamese.

 Banglampoo & Khao San Road

-Khao San Road used to be Bangkok's busy backpacker quarter, but it's moved rapidly upmarket in recent years.
+Khao San Road used to be Bangkok's busy backpacker quarter.
 It's still where you'll find every manner of food, from kosher and halal cuisine, to Italian, as well as tasty Thai food served streetside.
 Avoid the blander versions of Western food served at budget guesthouses, but do have a seat somewhere along the busy road, order up a fruit shake, and watch the nightly parade of young travelers.
-Below are a few well-known choices near Khao San.

 Dinner Cruises On The Chao Phraya River